ivanoats/blog.ivanstorck.com/pages/articles/2016-04-26-setting-up-secure-websites-just-got-much-easier/index.md

 date: 2016-09-12
 layout: post
 tags: aerobatic, ssl, certificates
+description: "Setting up secure websites has been a complex process.
+It involves arcane commands typed into a terminal screen.
+[Aerobatic](https://www.aerobatic.com), an Internet startup, devised a way to provision and deploy certificates via a few clicks.
+All websites must encrypt customer data with an SSL certificate.
+The green padlock in a browser's address bar is an important trust signal to show site visitors."
 ---
 Setting up secure websites has been a complex process.
 It involves arcane commands typed into a terminal screen.
 [Aerobatic](https://www.aerobatic.com), an Internet startup, devised a way to provision and deploy certificates via a few clicks.
 All websites must encrypt customer data with an SSL certificate.
 The green padlock in a browser's address bar is an important trust signal to show site visitors.